 There are many different programs in a MySQL installation.
 This section provides a brief overview of them.
-Later sections provide a more detailed description of each one, with the exception of MySQL Cluster programs.
+Later sections provide a more detailed description of each one, with the exception of NDB Cluster programs.
 Each program's description indicates its invocation syntax and the options that it supports.
-Chapter 17, MySQL Cluster NDB 7.2, describes programs specific to MySQL Cluster.
+Chapter 18, MySQL NDB Cluster 7.2, describes programs specific to NDB Cluster.

 Most MySQL distributions include all of these programs, except for those programs that are platform-specific.
 (For example, the server startup scripts are not used on Windows.)
 The exception is that RPM distributions are more specialized.
 There is one RPM for the server, another for client programs, and so forth.
 If you appear to be missing one or more programs, see Chapter 2, Installing and Upgrading MySQL, for information on types of distributions and what they contain.
 It may be that you have a distribution that does not include all programs and you need to install an additional package.